kyma-project/kyma/docs/getting-started/05-add-redis-service.md

 ---
-title: Add a Redis service
+title: Add the Redis service
 type: Getting Started
 ---

 This tutorial shows how you can provision a sample [Redis](https://redis.io/) service using an Addon configuration linking to an example in the GitHub repository.

 ## Steps

-### Add an Addon with the Redis service

 Follows these steps: